-Dewalt is (hopefully soon) coming out with a new 20V Max brushless impact driver, model DCF887.
+Dewalt is coming out with a new 20V Max brushless impact driver, model DCF887.
 It is unclear whether the Dewalt DCF887 will replace either of their other brushless impact driver options, or whether it will be sold alongside them.

 Dewalt’s other impact drivers include the DCF885, which dates back to the launch of the 20V Max platform, the DCF895 brushless impact driver, which comes with a stubby button-operated bit chuck and features 3 speed and torque settings, and the single speed DCF886 brushless impact driver, which is our best cordless impact driver editor’s choice pick.